saeed8elfiky/SecurityOperationCenter/projects/Elasticsearch-SIEM/Elasticsearch-kibana-filebeat-fluentbit-setup.md

 ```

 and it will output the password for you.
+You should see a JSON response with cluster and version details.

 Next search for: `http://localhost:5601`